opnfv/pharos/docs/pharos-spec.rst

   1. Developers to access deploy/test environments (credentials to be issued per POD / user)
   2. Connection of each environment to Jenkins master hosted by Linux Foundation for automated deployment and test

-- VPN is optional and dependent on company security rules (out of Pharos scope)
+- OpenVPN is generally used for remote however community hosted labs may vary due to company security rules
 - POD access rules / restrictions …

-  - Refer to individual test-bed as each company may have different access rules and procedures
+  - Refer to individual test-bed as each company may have different access rules and acceptable usage policies

 - Basic requirement is for SSH sessions to be established (initially on jump server)
-- Majority of packages installed on a system (tools or applications) will be pulled from an external storage solution so this type of things should be solved in a very general sense for the projects
+- Majority of packages installed on a system (tools or applications) will be pulled from an external repo so this scenario must be accomodated.

-Firewall rules
+Firewall rules should include

 - SSH sessions
 - Jenkins sessions